-All students take Introduction to Constitutional Law, which covers the basic aspects of constitutional law and is required for graduation.
+All KU Law students take Introduction to Constitutional Law, which covers the basic aspects of constitutional law and is required for graduation.
 Advanced offerings in this area include courses concerning individual rights, the structure and operation of government, and other constitutional topics.

-By participating in clinics or field placement programs – such as the Project for Innocence & Post-Conviction Remedies or the Judicial Field Placement Program – students can gain real-world experience working within the criminal or judicial systems.
+By participating in clinics or field placement programs – such as the Project for Innocence & Post-Conviction Remedies or the Judicial Field Placement Program – students gain real-world experience working within the criminal or judicial systems.
 Skills simulations and practicum courses offer the chance to conduct research, study policy or write documents commonly used in practice.

 Members of KU Law’s faculty in constitutional law have offered expert testimony for legislative committees, argued before the Supreme Court, and fulfilled roles including U.S. Attorney for the District of Kansas.